birbiola/BrawlhallaViewershipRewards/README.md

      ```bash
      python main.py

-## or you can just run this [Release](https://github.com/birbiola/BrawlhallaViewershipRewards/releases/tag/v1.0.0)
+## didnt understand Python? just run this [Release](https://github.com/birbiola/BrawlhallaViewershipRewards/releases/tag/v1.0.0)

 ### Tested on Sept 25th 2024
 ### Brawlhalla limiting 5 Account per 1 IP Address
+### There is an advanced version using proxies that can hold 50+ accounts but it seems unnecessary
 ### Discord @birbiola